Skip to main content

 • “For genre enthusiasts willing to step into an evolving early access title, it offers a compelling and replayable experience with plenty of room to grow.”

-• “The randomization of the weapons and dice will add hundreds of hours of replayability and is well worth the ten dollars this game cost me.”
+• “The randomisation of the weapons and dice will add hundreds of hours of replayability and is well worth the ten dollars this game cost me.”

-• “Pretty fun; in dire need of more content for replayability's sake, but what's there is good for about 5-10 hours of engaging roguelike gameplay.”
+• “Pretty fun; in dire need of more content for replayability's sake but what's there is good for like a good 5-10 hour of engaging roguelike gameplay.”

 • grinding